 - File a wage garnishment.

-Garnish the debtors bank account, including the debtors accounts receivables.
+First of all, the judgment creditor can garnish the debtors bank account, including the debtors accounts receivables.

-- File Post Judgment Interrogatories,.
+- File Post Judgment Interrogatories.

-This require the debtor to answer all asset questions under oath.
+This requires the debtor to answer all asset questions under oath.
 These are very detailed request for documents, including copies of the last five years of their tax returns, bank account statements and account receivable documents.

 - Serve a notice of deposition.

 This requires them to appear in our office for a deposition, where they will be required to answer under oath, about all their asset documents.
 We can then utilize all that information to assist in the collection process.